 Other players operating in the knowledge work space have also been hyping up the productivity-boosting potential of generative AI for similar tasks.

-US finance behemoth JPMorgan Chase recently rolled out its own large language called LLM Suite, which it says can "do the work of a research analyst".
+US finance behemoth JPMorgan Chase recently rolled out its own large language model called LLM Suite, which it says can "do the work of a research analyst".

 What does this mean for the business model?